IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 ```
 - Inside stereoCameraCalibrator:
     1. Use “Add Images” button to load the saved images:
-        - The images were saved in the working directory under "calibration_input/ <serial_number>".
+        - The images were saved in the working directory under "calibration_input/<serial_number>".
         - The app calculates calibration from camera1 to camera2.
 Remember which device you set for which index.
+In this example we load the images for camera1 from "912112073098" and for camera2 from "831612073525"
-        - Measure the size of a square on target – in our case: 36.8mm, and set the value in the "Size of checkerboard square" text box.
+        - Measure the size of a square on target using a ruler, a caliper or the most accurate option in your possession.
+I used a caliper to measure 36.8mm.
+Set the value in the "Size of checkerboard square" text box.
     - Load Intrinsics using the "Use fixed intrinsics->Load Intrinsics” button.
     - Use “Calibrate” button to calculate the calibration values.
+    - Evaluate the calibration: Follow the "Evaluate Calibration Results" section in [MATLAB's® "Stereo Camera Calibrator"® guide](https://www.mathworks.com/help/vision/ug/stereo-camera-calibrator-app.html)
     - Use “Export camera parameters” to export to workspace.

 ![stereoCameraCalibrator](https://user-images.githubusercontent.com/40540281/127968760-c0d9d5cd-2416-45cc-ab94-c5e698768f3d.png)

 ### __Converting calibration matrix to rs-pointcloud-stitching's units.__
 - Use the provided MATLAB function to create an rs-pointcloud-stiching calibration file from the calibration results:
+The name of the output calibration file is unimportant as you specify it later in `rs-pointcloud-stitching` command line.
 ```
 export_calibratrion(912112073098, 831612073525, stereoParams, 'C:\pc_stitching_ws\calibration_60m.cfg')
 ```